dominique-mueller/project-stars-web/docs/setup/03_run.md

 It's simple.
 It's eay.
 Open up a **new** command line, navigate to the project root folder and run:

 <pre>
-	node app
+npm start
 </pre>

-> The Node.js backend runs now in this console window, so DO NOT close it.
+> The Node.js backend runs now in this console window, so DO NOT CLOSE it.

 <br>

 ### Step 4: Visit the application

-Open your favourite browser (not IE please ...) and simply navigate to `https://localhost` - that's it.
+Open your favourite browser (not IE please ...) and simply navigate to <a href="https://localhost" target="_blank">https://localhost</a> - that's it.

-> Sidenote: While developing we're only using a self-signed SSL certificate.
+> Sidenote: During development we're using a *self-signed SSL certificate*.
 As a consequence, you need to accept our certificate in the browser.

 **The following user accounts are provided:**